 When on School Grounds

-Supervision begins 30 minutes before class starts.
+Supervision begins 15 minutes before class starts.
 At that time, children are permitted on the school grounds.
-Students should use the walkway in front of the auditorium to go to the playground where supervision is provided.
-All children should be in class by 9:15 a.m.
-On rainy days, students may go directly to their classroom unless directed otherwise.
+All children should be off campus within 15 minutes after the last bell rings.
+On rainy days, students may go directly to their classrooms unless directed otherwise.
 Running is not allowed on the sidewalks for safety.
 Students, staff and visitors are expected to avoid disruption by quietly passing classes in session.

 Do Not Bring